jw2249a/2017-bayes-audit/2017-code/README.md

-may hold ballots of several different ballot styles styles, then the ``Required Contests`` field may show a contest group giving the contests **common** to all possible ballots in the collection, while the ``Possible`` field may show a contest group listing the contests that may occur on **any* ballot in the collection (that is, the union of the possible ballot styles).
+may hold ballots of several different ballot styles styles, then the ``Required Contests`` field may show a contest group giving the contests **common** to all possible ballots in the collection, while the ``Possible Contests`` field may show a contest group listing the contests that may occur on **any* ballot in the collection (that is, the union of the possible ballot styles).

+If the ``Required Contests`` field is empty, then no contest is required.
+If the ``Possible Contests`` field is empty, then any contest is possible.

 [Back to TOC](#table-of-contents)